arlk/arunl/index.md

 ~~~<h1>About Me</h1>~~~

-I am currently working as a software engineer at [Optimus Ride](https://www.optimusride.com) in the _Planning and Controls_ team where I focus development efforts on modern control techniques that provide rigorous safety arguments for self-driving vehicles.
+I am currently working as a software engineer at [Optimus Ride](https://www.optimusride.com) in the _Planning and Controls_ team where I focus development efforts on modern control techniques that provide rigorous safety guarantees for self-driving vehicles.

 Before joining the industry, I completed my PhD from the University of Illinois, where I was advised by [Prof. Naira Hovakimyan](http://naira.mechse.illinois.edu/).
 Broadly, my research was at the intersection of robotics, control theory, and machine learning, where I focused on safe motion planning for robots under uncertainty.
 For a deeper overview of my work during the PhD, head over to the [research page](/research/).
 While at UIUC, I also spent a few summers working outside of academia towards robotics related problems at Facebook Reality Labs, Occipital, and Qualcomm.